Sufyan al-Thawri: Biography

 Sufyan al-Thawri was born in Khorosan.
 His nisba, al-Thawri, is derived from his ancestor Thawr ibn Abd Manah.
 He moved to Kufa for his education, and in his youth supported the family of Ali ibn Abi Talib against the Umayyad Caliphate.
 By 748, he had moved to Basra, where he met Abd Allah ibn Awn and Ayyub al-Sikhtiyani.
-He learned some aspects of Shiasm from them, which he later abandoned.
+He also learned some aspects of Shiasm, which he later abandoned.
+According to Imam al-Dhahabī, he studied with approximately 600 teachers, most of whom narrated from Abū Hurayrah, Jābir, Ibn ʿAbbās and their contemporaries.
+He also had many students.
+Abū al-Faraj ibn al-Jawzī mentioned that there were more than 20,000, though al-Dhahabī notes this is exaggerated and unrealistic. al-Thawrī formally studied the Qur'an under Ḥamzah al-Zayyāt and recited it to him in full four times.

 It is said the Umayyad authorities offered him high office positions; however, he consistently declined.
 It is narrated he refused to give to the caliphs moral and religious advice, and when asked why, he responded: "When the sea overflows, who can dam it up?"
 He was also quoted to have said to a companion of his, "Beware of drawing close and associating with the rulers; do not be deceived by being told that you can drive inequity away.
 All of this is the deceit of the Devil, which the wicked reciters have taken as a ladder [to self promotion]."

 Al-Thawri's jurisprudential thought (usul al-fiqh), after his move to Basra, became more closely aligned to that of the Umayyads and of al-Awza'i.
-He is reported to have regarded the jihad as an obligation only as a defensive war.

 Ath-Thawri was one of the 'Eight Ascetics,' who included (usual list) Amir ibn Abd al-Qays, Abu Muslim al-Khawlani, Uways al-Qarani, al-Rabi ibn Khuthaym, al-Aswad ibn Yazid, Masruq ibn al-Ajda', and Hasan al-Basri.